amitparag/Attention-Classification/README.md

 After this, we use [2 - Dataset.ipynb](https://github.com/amitparag/Attention-Classification/blob/main/2%20-%20Dataset.ipynb) to create train, test, validation directories (See below)

-The third step is the training the model.
+The third step is training the model.
 Code is provided in [training.py](https://github.com/amitparag/Attention-Classification/blob/main/training.py)

 After that validation and plotting results.